Sant Bhasha

-Sant Bhasha (Gurmukhi: ਸੰਤ-ਭਾਸ਼ਾ; romanized: Sant Bhāṣā; lit. 'language of saints') is a liturgical and scriptural language composed of vocabulary common to northern Indian languages, which was extensively used by saints and poets to compose religious verses.
-It can be understood by readers with a background in either Punjabi, Hindi-Urdu and its dialects.
+Sant Bhasha (Gurmukhi: ਸੰਤ-ਭਾਸ਼ਾ; Devanagari: संत-भाषा; romanized: Sant Bhāṣā; lit. 'language of saints') is a liturgical and scriptural language composed of vocabulary common to northern Indian languages, which was extensively used by saints and poets to compose religious verses.
+It can be understood by readers with a background in either Punjabi, Hindustani (Hindi-Urdu) and all its associated dialects.
+Shackle terms it "the sacred language of the Sikhs".
+Sardar Mohammad Khan uses the word Sikhī to name the language composite.

 Features

-Sant Bhasha is notable for its high usage of inherited tadbhava vocabulary in comparison to Sanskritic tatsama borrowings.
+Sant Bhasha is notable for its high usage of inherited tadbhava and deshaj vocabulary in comparison to Sanskritic tatsama borrowings.